SasView/sasmodels/doc/guide/plugin.rst

 - for testing interaction between form factor and structure factor, specify the structure factor name in the parameters as *{"@S": "name", ...}* with the remaining list of parameters defined by the *P@S* interaction model.
+- for examining the intermediate results computed by the model, use the extended form with *{"key": value}* pairs, one for each intermediate value returned from the model.
+Starting with an empty *{}* will produce a complete list of computed intermediates.

 .. _Test_Your_New_Model: